medeiros/a1-positional-style-converter/README.md

 For instance:

-- A is equivalent to position 0
+- "A" is equivalent to position 0
-- K is equivalent to position 10
+- "K" is equivalent to position 10
-- AA is equivalent to position 26
+- "AA" is equivalent to position 26
-- AZ is equivalent to position 51
+- "AZ" is equivalent to position 51

+The other direction is also covered:

+- 25 is equivalent to code "Z"
+- 9 is equivalent to code "J"
+- 703 is equivalent to code "AAB"
+- 27 is equivalent to code "AB"

 Useful when working between Excel/CSV and Java positional referencing.